Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 I guess it is time to do this now.

 Note that I don't have to define everything up front.
-It is OK to leave some holes to be filled and just let the sysyem tell me when I try and use them.
+It is OK to leave some holes to be filled and just let the system tell me when I try and use them.

 ### IEDict instance variables